sawickiap/D3d12info/README.md

 A Windows console program that gets all the information about the GPU (graphics chip) installed in the system, through DXGI and Direct3D 12 (D3D12) + AMD AGS, NVAPI, WinAPI, and some other sources.

-Built and tested on Windows 10 64-bit using Visual Studio 2022.

 ![Example output](Docs/Gfx/Example_output.png "Example output")

 Inspired by `vulkaninfo` - a similar tool that prints all the information about device capabilities using Vulkan API.